babygame0ver/gitpy/README.rst

 * Response based approach helps other Developers to write their own logic after performing the action.

 * To write your own application interacting with GitHub API you need to store the end-point urls & mock them using request library.
+GitPy takes care it for you.

 =========================================================
 Docs